codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+Where did you learn to make ice cream?
+Sunday school.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Mystic Mansion
+ 1. PC-9801
- 2. Wily Werewolf
+ 2. Xmillennium
- 3. Utopic Unicorn
+ 3. MSX
- 4. Trusty Tahr
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  FM-7
 </details>